SeqScan/SeqScan-D/README.md

 The goal is to extract from a symbolic trajectory a series of temporally annotated locations, qualified as attractive.
 A location is attractive when the user spends inside of it at least some amount of time, with possibility of some occasional absences.
 The algorithm requires 2 parameters:
-- delta (minimum amount of time effiectively spent inside the location, i.e without the absences) and
+- delta (minimum required presence inside the attractive location, for more information about the presence please refer to [2]) and
-- N (minimum number of points occured inside the location)
+- N (minimum number of points that occured inside the location)

 SeqScan-D takes inspiration from SeqScan, but while the latter is tailored to spatial trajectories, SeqScan-D is to be applied on symbolic trajectories (like Call Details Records CDR).

-For details please refer to: M. L. Damiani, F. Hachem, C. Quadri, M. Rossini, and S. Gaito.
-On location relevance and diversity in human mobility data.
-ACM TSAS, In press.
+For details please refer to [1]

 How to use the software: